imanshirani/UI-Maker-for-3ds-Max/README.md

 ## 📖 Overview
 **UI Maker** is a powerful Python/PySide6 tool designed for 3ds Max Technical Directors (TDs) and 3D Artists.
 It allows you to visually build custom user interfaces (Panels, Sliders, Dropdowns, etc.) and wire them directly to 3ds Max scene properties **without writing a single line of code**.

-Whether you are rigging a complex character, creating a control panel for a `tyFlow` simulation, or managing scene states, UI Maker handles the complex data wiring in the background.
+Creating a control panel for a `tyFlow` simulation, or managing scene states, UI Maker handles the complex data wiring in the background.

 ![UI Maker Screenshot](https://github.com/imanshirani/UI-Maker-for-3ds-Max/blob/main/screenshot/UIMAKER.png)